 Why Dried Molasses?

-Dried molasses is easier to handle and use for agricultural purposes than liquid molasses, which is very sticky and can be hard to measure.
+Dried molasses is easier to handle and use for agricultural purposes compared to liquid molasses.
+Liquid molasses is very sticky, making it difficult to measure accurately.

 The dried stuff has all the benefits of the liquid in a much easier-to-handle form.
 You only need about ¼ teaspoon for most compost tea recipes, which means it should last a long time.